EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 # EDHOC Overview {#overview}

 EDHOC consists of three flights (message_1, message_2, message_3) that maps directly to the three messages in SIGMA-I, plus an EDHOC error message.
-EDHOC messages are CBOR Sequences {{I-D.ietf-cbor-sequence}}, where the first data item of message_1 is an int (TYPE) specifying the method (asymmetric, symmetric) and the correlation properties of the transport used.
+EDHOC messages are CBOR Sequences {{I-D.ietf-cbor-sequence}}, where the first data item of message_1 is an int (TYPE) specifying the method (singature, static DH, symmetric) and the correlation properties of the transport used.

 While EDHOC uses the COSE_Key, COSE_Sign1, and COSE_Encrypt0 structures, only a subset of the parameters is included in the EDHOC messages.
 After creating EDHOC message_3, Party U can derive symmetric application keys, and application protected data can therefore be sent in parallel with EDHOC message_3.
 The application may protect data using the algorithms (AEAD, HMAC, etc.) in the selected cipher suite  and the connection identifiers (C_U, C_V).
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.